tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 The block cache uses a clock eviction policy with reference counting.
 Multiple readers share cached blocks without copying.
 The clock hand skips blocks with refcount > 1 (actively in use).
 When the cache evicts a block, it decrements the reference count; the block frees when the count reaches zero.

+### Block Index

+The block index enables fast key lookups by mapping key ranges to file offsets.
+Instead of scanning all blocks sequentially, the system uses binary search on the index to jump directly to the block that might contain the key.

+**Structure** · The index stores three parallel arrays:
+- `min_key_prefixes` · First key prefix of each indexed block (configurable length, default 16 bytes)
+- `max_key_prefixes` · Last key prefix of each indexed block
+- `file_positions` · File offset where each block starts

+**Sparse Sampling** · The `index_sample_ratio` (default 1) controls how many blocks to index.
+A ratio of 1 indexes every block; a ratio of 10 indexes every 10th block.
+Sparse indexing reduces memory usage at the cost of potentially scanning multiple blocks on lookup.

+**Prefix Compression** · Keys are stored as fixed-length prefixes (default 16 bytes, configurable via `block_index_prefix_len`).
+Keys shorter than the prefix length are zero-padded.
+This trades precision for space - keys with identical prefixes may require scanning multiple blocks to disambiguate.

+**Binary Search Algorithm** · `compact_block_index_find_predecessor()` finds the rightmost block where `min_key <= search_key <= max_key`:

+1. Create search key prefix (pad with zeros if shorter than prefix length)
+2. Early exit if search key < first block's min key (return first block)
+3. Binary search for blocks where `min_key <= search_key <= max_key`
+4. Return the rightmost matching block (handles keys at block boundaries)
+5. If no exact match, return the last block where `min_key <= search_key`

+This ensures the search always starts from the correct block, avoiding false negatives when keys fall between indexed blocks.

+**Serialization** · The index serializes compactly using delta encoding for file positions (varints) and raw prefix bytes.
+Format: `varint(count)`, `varint(prefix_len)`, delta-encoded file positions, min key prefixes, max key prefixes.
+This achieves ~50% space savings compared to storing absolute positions.

+**Custom Comparators** · The index supports pluggable comparator functions, allowing column families with custom key orderings (uint64, lexicographic, reverse, etc.) to use block indexes correctly.

+**Memory Usage** · For an SSTable with 1000 blocks and default 16-byte prefixes: 32KB for prefixes + 8KB for positions = 40KB.
+With sparse sampling (ratio 10), this reduces to 4KB.
+The index is loaded into memory when an SSTable is opened and remains resident.

+**Usage in Seeks and Iteration** · Block indexes are also used by iterator seek operations (`tidesdb_iter_seek()` and `tidesdb_iter_seek_for_prev()`).
+When seeking to a key:

+1. The bloom filter is checked first (eliminates 99% of negative lookups)
+2. The block index finds the predecessor block using binary search
+3. The cursor jumps directly to that block position
+4. The iterator scans forward (or backward for `seek_for_prev`) from there

+This optimization is critical for range queries - without block indexes, seeking to a key in the middle of a large SSTable would require scanning all blocks from the beginning.
+With block indexes, the seek operation is O(log N) on the index plus O(M) scanning a few blocks, rather than O(N×M) scanning all blocks.

 ## Compaction

 ### Compaction Policies